 Jade Care Q: I was at your Web site checking out the questions, but I didn't see an answer to mine.
 I bought a little jade plant about two or three years ago.
 It is happy and healthy.
+However, it is still the same height.
 A: I don't know.
 Q: It was very hot in San Francisco this week.
 A: My only suggestion is to wait and allow the jade time to adapt to the change in the environment.
 Q: My jade plant is in need of pruning and repotting to a larger pot.
 A: Congratulations on your success with jade!
 Q: I have a jade plant that has a hard, brown layering on top of the leaf and wraps slightly around the bottom of the leaf closest to the stem.
 A: Scale insects are difficult to control.
 Q: I saw your Web site and read much of it, but couldn't find any situation similar to mine.
 A: Well, you have the distinction of asking me a jade question that I never have had before!
 Q: Hello and thank you in advance.
-A: Go to my Web site at A: You have two problems.
-A: Don't worry.
+A: Go to my Web site at A: Oh boy.